ES2018 introduced a new

 In TypeScript, there are multiple syntaxes for typing a function: method signatures, function type literals, and object type literals with call or construct signatures.

 TypeScript 2.0 adds a "lib" compiler option that gives you more granular control over which built-in API declarations to include in your project.

-TypeScript 2.0 introduces a new primitive type called "never", the type of values that never occur.
+never, the type of values that never occur.
 It helps model the completion behavior of functions more accurately.